cashubtc/awesome-cashu/README.md

 - [Satocash-Applet](https://github.com/Toporin/Satocash-Applet) is an Ecash wallet implementation in javacard.
 - [sig4sats](https://github.com/vstabile/sig4sats-script) is a a simple script demonstrating how to atomically exchange Cashu payments for Nostr event signatures using Schnorr adaptor signatures.
 - [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played ([GitHub](https://github.com/gandlafbtc/spacenut))
+- [Spark Payment processor](https://github.com/thesimplekid/cdk-spark-payment-prcoessor) is a gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
 - [Tollgate](https://github.com/OpenTollGate/tollgate-app)  turns any WiFi router into a decentralized ISP using bitcoin and ecash.
 - [Wrapnuts](https://github.com/wrapnuts/wrapnuts/tree/main) is a CLI developed for embedding cashu into files with the help of steganography.
 - [402.markets](https://402.markets/) is an API marketplace powered by Lightning Network and Cashu tokens.
 [GitHub](https://github.com/Kelbie/402.markets)